digitranslab/jumpstart/docs/versioned_docs/version-2.25.0/contributing-guide/setup/codespaces.md

 title: GitHub Codespaces
 ---

-Follow the steps below to set up ToolJet on GitHub Codespaces.
-We recommend reading our guide on [architecture](https://docs.tooljet.com/docs/contributing-guide/setup/architecture) of ToolJet before proceeding.
+Follow the steps below to set up JumpStart on GitHub Codespaces.
+We recommend reading our guide on [architecture](https://docs.jumpstart.com/docs/contributing-guide/setup/architecture) of JumpStart before proceeding.

 Open the terminal and run the commands below.